 When you’re just hanging out, and you want to be comfortable but still look cute, you can wear an outfit like this.
-Sticking with the Hufflepuff color palette, I used yellow corduroy pants and black accessories.
+Sticking with the Hufflepuff color palette, I used yellow pants and black accessories.
 Finally, I chose a striped sweater, reminiscent of the stripes on Hufflepuff’s animal, the badger.

 Formal Hufflepuff Outfit

 The last outfit would be perfect to wear somewhere special that requires a formal outfit (perhaps something like the Yule Ball).
 When I think of a Hufflepuff girl, I picture one of those bubbly, sweet girls that everyone loves.
 With that in mind, I chose this pleasant little yellow dress, adorable patterned tights and heels adorned with bows.
 I also used a ring made from a recycled spoon, since Helga Hufflepuff was talented with food.

 Are you inspired by Hufflepuff and the other Hogwarts houses?
 Which house do you think you would belong to if you lived in Harry Potter’s world?
 Which Hogwarts House-inspired article are you excited to read in the future?
 We want to know what you think, so be sure to leave a comment!

 Editor’s note: This post was originally published in 2010; it was completely updated and revamped in 2018 (by Sharon) with new photos, outfit sets, and information.